-Now as the long-standing MD of the much-admired Saffron Walden Choral Society since 1992, Janet has directed a huge range of the choral and orchestral canon, from the Monteverdi Vespers through to the Britten War Requiem and beyond, via music by Bach (including the passions and the B Minor Mass), Handel, Mozart, Haydn, Beethoven (Missa Solemnis), Rossini, the Brahms and Verdi Requiems, Mendelssohn, Bruckner, Poulenc, Elgar (Dream of Gerontius), Vaughan Williams, Stravinsky, Howells, John Rutter, Jonathan Dove (There Was a Child) and many more.
+Janet conducts choirs of all sizes and singers of all ages.
+As MD of the much-admired Saffron Walden Choral Society for 30 years, Janet directed a huge range of the choral and orchestral canon, from the Monteverdi Vespers through to the Britten War Requiem and beyond.
+She has conducted the music of Bach (including the passions and the B Minor Mass), Handel, Mozart, Haydn, Beethoven (Missa Solemnis), Rossini, the Brahms and Verdi Requiems, Mendelssohn, Bruckner, Poulenc, Elgar (Dream of Gerontius), Vaughan Williams, Stravinsky, Howells, John Rutter, Jonathan Dove (There Was a Child) and many more, including her own compositions.

-Janet is fortunate that many of the groups she directs are able to perform regularly in the wonderful acoustic of Saffron Hall, and she was privileged to conduct the very first performance when the hall opened in 2013 – the Verdi Requiem with Saffron Walden Choral Society and Chameleon Arts Orchestra.
+Janet is fortunate to have led many performances in the wonderful acoustic of Saffron Hall, where she was privileged to conduct the very first performance when the hall opened in 2013 – the Verdi Requiem with Saffron Walden Choral Society and Chameleon Arts Orchestra.

 Click here for Janet’s composing biography.